-Other lines of business include credit and suretyship, casualty, marine, aviation and transport (proportional and accepted non-proportional reinsurance) and motor lines of business.
-The underwriting result of US\$ 5.1m was driven by positive loss development on prior underwriting years.
+Other lines of business include life reinsurance, accepted non-proportional casualty, marine, aviation and transport (proportional and accepted non-proportional reinsurance) and motor lines of business.
+The underwriting result of US\$ 2.9m was a result of TRE's underwriting discipline and the positive run-off.